ddmitov/tabula/README.md

 If run without arguments, Tabula will operate like started with the command line:
 tabula --browser=default --port=3000-9000
 The first available port between ports 3000 and 9000 will be used.
-Closing the local index page will close the server process too.
+Closing all websockets will close the server process too.
 ```

 ## [Thanks and Credits](./CREDITS.md)